When Do You Need a Certificate of Origin?

 For exports to the EU under the UK–EU Trade and Cooperation Agreement, the standard mechanism for claiming preferential rates is the statement on origin — a declaration made by the exporter on the commercial invoice using specific prescribed wording.
 This is a self-certified document; you do not need to go to the Chamber for it.

-For many export situations, a supplier declaration on the commercial invoice is all that's needed to prove origin.
-This covers EU trade under the TCA (for qualifying goods), many other UK FTA markets, and situations where the importer simply needs a declaration of UK origin rather than a formal certified document.
+For many export situations, a declaration of origin made by the exporter on the commercial invoice is all that's needed to prove origin.
+This covers EU trade under the TCA (where it is called the statement on origin), many other UK FTA markets, and situations where the importer simply needs a declaration of UK origin rather than a formal certified document.

 What ClearDocs Handles — and What It Doesn't